-The appropriate official (or member of the Behavioral Concerns Committee) may refer or mandate a student for evaluation by a campus or independent licensed psychiatrist, psychologist or licensed counselor or social worker chosen or approved the University Counseling Center Director, Case Manager or designee, at the Student's expense.
+The Dean of Students Office or appropriate official may refer or mandate a student for evaluation by a campus or independent licensed psychiatrist, psychologist or licensed counselor or social worker chosen or approved the University Counseling Center Director, Case Manager or designee, at the Student's expense.
 Such evaluation may be appropriate if it is believed that the Student may meet the criteria set forth in this policy or if a Student subject to a community standards proceeding and information concerning mental health or behavioral concern or condition has been reported or observed before or during the community standards process.
 A Student may be subject to a mandatory and involuntary referral based upon the following conditions:

-- 1. the Student may lack the ability or capacity to understand and/or respond to the referral; - 2. the Student may not have known or understood the nature of the alleged referral; or - 3. the Student provides information or exhibits behavior indicating s/he may have a mental health issue that is having a significant impact on the Student's behavior, personal well-being or ability to function as a productive member of the University community.
+- 1. the Student may lack the ability or capacity to understand and/or respond to the referral; - 2. the Student may not have known or understood the nature of the alleged referral; or - 3. the Student provides information or exhibits behavior indicating they may have a mental health issue that is having a significant impact on the Student's behavior, personal well-being or ability to function as a productive member of the University community.